marcin-kli/MP1/README.md

 Using mozilla developer tools I noticed that by default class *.row* has *margin-right: -15px;* and *margin-left: -15px;*

 To fix this I created new class and *.no-row-margin* and set both margins to 0px.

+> After I gain more experience with bootstrap I found that I could achive this by [no-gutters](https://getbootstrap.com/docs/4.0/layout/grid/#no-gutters) class.

+> I read bootstrap documentation about [Spacing](https://getbootstrap.com/docs/4.0/utilities/spacing/) and I decided to use predefined classes for paddings and margins.
+By doing this I think my code looks cleaner and will be easier to understand by other developers.

 [Back to Table of contents](#table-of-contents)